Webstep/Semantic-web-workshop/README.md

 DISC is a collaboration between Equinor, Aker BP, Aker Solutions and Aibel with the goal of solving interoperability problems in the industry.
 In December they’re hosting another Show & Tell, and Webstep wants to build a proof-of-concept for a digital plant model based on IMF.

 **15:30 – 16:00 – Wrap-up**

-## Rowlet
-Small tool for playing around with RDF data.
-It consist of a simple Web interface (RowletClient) and API (RowletApi)

-The API will connect to a local Fuseki on localhost:3030.